Students at NTC facing disciplinary action are entitled to the following due process rights:

 When a report regarding a potential violation of the Student Code of Conduct occurs, it may need to be investigated further by the Director of Security.
 Every effort will be made to finalize any investigation within 14 calendar days of the date of the incident.

 Once an investigation (if necessary) is finalized, a written report will be submitted outlining the alleged behavior.
-The Director of Student Relations or his/her designee will review the report and make one of the following determinations within seven calendar days of receiving the report:
+The Director of Student Development or his/her designee will review the report and make one of the following determinations within seven calendar days of receiving the report:

 - A meeting is not deemed necessary: If a meeting is not deemed necessary a letter will be sent to the student’s NTC email and the mailing address on file with NTC, explaining general information about the incident and the behavior process, including any policy clarification necessary.
-As a matter of due process, students have the right to discuss an incident at any time with the Director of Student Relations, and are encouraged to do so, if they have questions or concerns.
+As a matter of due process, students have the right to discuss an incident at any time with the Director of Student Development, and are encouraged to do so, if they have questions or concerns.